Li Daoyuan

-Li Daoyuan (酈道元 (郦道元, Lì Dàoyuán); 466 or 472 in Zhuo County, Hebei – 527) was a Chinese geographer, writer, and politician during the Northern Wei Dynasty.
+Li Daoyuan (酈道元 (郦道元, Lì Dàoyuán); 466 or 472 in Zhuo County, Hebei – 527) was a Chinese geographer, politician, and writer during the Northern Wei dynasty.
 He is known as the author of the Commentary on the Water Classic (Shuijingzhu), a monumental work on China's geography in ancient times.

-Li Daoyuan used his position as an official with business in different places to carry field investigations.
+Li used his position as an official with business in different places to carry field investigations.
 He is known to have visited the area belonging to the present-day Henan, Shandong, Shanxi, and Jiangsu provinces.